HayatiMar/flu_vaccine/README.md

 "Data_5_1_3.R" code to compute the features.

-"LBI_cor.R" code to calculate the correlation between LBI and diversificationRate statistic (tree-based).
+"LBI_cor.R" code to calculate the correlation between LBI and other tree shape statistics.

 "LBI_cor_tip.R" code to calculate the correlation between LBI and diversificationRate statistic.